-Having lived out of a suitcase for the past few years both in my personal life as a nomad living abroad in Ireland and then in my professional life as a flight attendant for Emirates in Dubai, my wardrobe has suffered to say the least.
+Having lived out of a suitcase for the past few years both in my personal life as a nomad living abroad in Ireland and then in my professional life as a flight attendant based in Dubai, my wardrobe has suffered to say the least.
 Neglected is probably a more fitting term as the additions have been few and far between and the old favourites worn and weathered.

 Now that I am somewhat settled back home into my native Australia (though with one eye cheekily fixed on the horizon to Florence or New York), it is time for a style revolution.
 One of the most rewarding aspects of growing older is understanding what you like, your personal style and having a sharp eye regarding what will and won’t work on your physique even before hitting the change rooms.
 To reach a point of aesthetic self awareness has been a long and treacherous journey littered with a myriad of heinous outfits, questionable choices and wasted money, the latter of which pains me the most in retrospect.
 My ego will heal, my bank account will take time to forgive and forget.

 For me I am someone who gravitates towards a neutral pallet, clean lines and affordability mixed in with key investment pieces.
 Today, as I prepared for brunch and long awaited retail therapy with Mum my outfit exemplified everything that I now seek to personify when selecting my look of the day.
 As I come into my own as a newbie thirty year old I understand the power of an outfit namely because of the confidence it can instill.